InfraRodney/Infrared-Crafty/README.md

 # Infrared Crafty

 Infrared's Crafty is Infrared Interactive's expansion to the [CraftyJS engine](https://github.com/craftyjs/Crafty).
 The engine makes making games with CraftyJS easy, at an expedious rate.
+We have made game programming look so easy.
+Become a game developer now, and check out our YouTube channel for tutorials.
 ## Usage
 Simple Platformer Using Infrared Crafty
 ```javascript